Support Page Content

 Program Goals

-Generally: Increase the recruitment & retention of diverse and equity-minded faculty at Sac State.
+Generally: Increase the recruitment & retention of equity-minded faculty at Sac State.

 Specifically: Prepare cohorts of faculty leaders (SEAs) who will support each college in their equitable, inclusive hiring and retention processes and practices.